magic2345/DnD-Lightseeker/Obsidian/Lightseeker/05 Worldbuilding/Location Keys/Cliffside Wizard House.md

 - **Loud Horns.** The sound of a loud brass horn can be heard if you try listening carefully.
 -
 ##### 1st Floor
 - A study with self cleaning books.
-The fire here is called [[Campy]], a denizen of the [[Emberblight]] plane under the service of Erasmus.
+The fire here is called [[Campy]], a denizen of the [[Emberblight]] plane under the service of [[Erasmus]].
 	- **Clue.** A letter addressed to 'Braunfort'.
-In it, the owner of the house, Erasmus, tells him that he has found a lead to Shadowfell, and will be investigating it soon.
+In it, the owner of the house, [[Erasmus]], tells him that he has found a lead to Shadowfell, and will be investigating it soon.
 The location is also transcribed.
 		*To the Northeast, among the dead trees.
 A well overflowing with pitch black darkness.*
 - A kitchen enchanted with a food preservation spell.
 All the food here is safe, no contamination at all.
 - A storeroom filled with various house equipment and preserved food.